-A mixed-use commercial and residential building on Boston Road in Springfield’s Pine Point neighborhood, around 1938-1939.
+A mixed-use commercial and residential building on Boston Road in Springfield’s Pine Point neighborhood, on October 12, 1938.
 Image courtesy of the Springfield Preservation Trust.

 The building in 2015: